 Additionally, NHA has two educational summer programs for children: Critter Camp.
 These series of educational activities for children teach proper pet ownership, how to be a good neighbor, careers in animal welfare, dog bite prevention and more.
 These programs welcome the participation of other agencies such as the Nashville Zoo, Nashville K-9 and Walden’s Puddle.

-NHA staff and volunteers travel to assisted-living facilities on Wednesdays, in an effort to bring smiles and comfort to those that do not have the constant companionship of animals due to illness, age or living situations.
+NHA volunteers travel to assisted-living facilities on Mondays, in an effort to bring smiles and comfort to those that do not have the constant companionship of animals due to illness, age or living situations.
 Research shows that relationships with animals have a positive influence on health.
 Interacting with pets can lower blood pressure, reduce stress, decrease lonliness and enhance feelings of well-being.

 Community Pet Food Bank